lefmic/Sef/README.md

 This one looks a bit more complicated, but it is simple indeed

-- Define the namespace to your controller
 -   Define dependencies that are used controller-wide

+    -   You can use all types of definitions, explained on the [PHP-DI homepage](http://php-di.org/doc/php-definitions.html)
+    -   I suggest to define the definitions as "lazy" here, so the objects will only be created if you are really using them
+    -   One of the features of the php-di container is, that you can mix the different definition types up, like shown in the example above
+    -   You can leave the dependencies array empty if you do not need any

 -   Add an array of functions with its specific dependencies

+    -   Unlike the controller-wide-dependencies, the dependencies defined in every function MUST have at least one dependency, which is the controller itself

 -   Add another fallback which will be called in case the given path does not match any given regular expression

-Note:
+**Note:**

-Make sure you define regular expressions as keys for the given functions.
+-   **Make sure you define regular expressions as keys for the given functions.**
-Here is URL-pattern the framework expects: www.example.com/moduleName/this/will/be/checked/in/the/regular/expressions
+-   **Here is a URL-pattern the framework expects: www.example.com/moduleName/this/will/be/checked/in/the/regular/expressions**